 Environmental challenges play out in dramatically different ways across industries.
 For most industries, identifying “best practices” in sustainability is our preferred approach.
 For these industries, we favor those companies that are making the greatest progress in addressing their industry-specific challenges.

 For a limited number of industries, we believe that even best practices are inadequate to address intractable environmental issues.
 We therefore exclude these industries from our fund portfolios entirely.
-For example, we exclude substantial owners of nuclear power plants due to concerns over safety and radioactive waste storage, and we exclude companies that rely significantly on coal mining due to the high levels of greenhouse gases emitted in coal combustion.
+For example, we exclude substantial owners of nuclear power plants due to concerns over safety and radioactive waste storage, and we exclude companies that are owners and producers of oil, natural gas or coal reserves due to financial, environmental and moral concerns associated with fossil fuels' contribution to climate change.
 We also avoid investment in major producers of synthetic pesticides and agricultural chemicals.

 Beyond applying environmental standards to our investment process, we also seek to help bring about changes in corporate practice by communicating our environmental concerns to the companies that we own by consistently voting for shareholder proposals addressing environmental issues, and by filing shareholder proposals and entering into direct dialogue with corporations on matters of concern.

 Over the years we have filed shareholder proposals on an array of environmental issues, including climate change, sustainable forestry, toxic chemicals use, and environmental justice.
 We also weigh in on public policy matters affecting the environment when appropriate and are active in several coalitions of concerned investors and environmental organizations, including Ceres, the Investor Environmental Health Network, the Carbon Disclosure Project, and others.
 We frequently collaborate with environmental organizations in these efforts.